 South Korean Province Gyeongsangbuk-do Plans to Issue Local Cryptocurrency

-The South Korean province of Gyeongsangbuk-do is planning to issue a local cryptocurrency for payments at stores, and blockchain for other uses.
+Aug 31, 2018, 7:49PMThe South Korean province of Gyeongsangbuk-do is planning to issue a local cryptocurrency for payments at stores, and blockchain for other uses.

 A South Korean province is taking the first steps towards issuing its own cryptocurrency for payments within the local economy.
-Initial reports came from local Korean-language media
+Initial reports came from local Korean-language media.

 The province, Gyeongsangbuk-do, is located on the Eastern coast of the peninsular nation.
 Nine cities in the region are being considered as testing grounds for this new crypto initiative.
 The cities in question currently issue gift certificates which can only be used within the province.
 The plan is to change the certificates into cryptocurrencies.